ROSS-org/ross-org.github.io/_posts/2018-02-11-data-format.md

 unsigned int model_data_size
 ```

-The model data immediate follows and is in the format determined by the model.
+The model data immediately follows and is in the format determined by the model.

 ### Sample Data
 Model data is of course set by the model, so you will have to look at that specific model to determine how that sample is formatted.